 Rotary Torque Transducers are frequently used as testing/auditing tools for motors, power tools, turbines, torque measuring tool (or torque measurement tool) and generators to measure rotational torque.
 A shaft-to-shaft Rotating Torque Sensor can be also utilized for feedback control, monitoring torque, and analyzing the efficiency of test stands.

 How to measure torque of a motor?
-The Rotating Torque measurement is coupled between the motor and the load.
+The Rotating Torque measurement (aka rotary torque measurement) is coupled between the motor and the load.
 As the shaft spins, the Torsions Sensor measures the torque produced by the motor in response to the load applied to the rotating shaft.
 Some Rotary Sensors are equipped with built-in encoders.
 These encoders measure the angle/speed produced during the test.
 Torsion measurements can successfully be monitored on a local digital display, such as a Panel Mount Display, a Hand-Held Display, connected to a PLC, or streamed to a PC using a digital USB instrument.

 Rotary Torque Transducer is also a crucial part of dynamometers (or dyno for short), as it provides torque measurement and angular speed (RPM) to easily calculate output power, allowing accurate calculation of motor or engine performance in Kw or HP as well as its electromechanical efficiency.